Destination-SPACE/Weather-Station/README.md

 <p align="center"><img src="/assets/IMG_8190.jpg" alt="microSD module in breadboard" width="500" align="center"></p>

 ## Section 2: Wiring
 Next we will be wiring together your weather station.
 Each wire will connect a pin on a component to a corresponding pin on the XIAO microcontroller.
-The XIAO microcontroller uses several protocols and interfaces, if you would like to learn more about the XIAO and it's protocols **Click here**.
+The XIAO microcontroller uses several protocols and interfaces, if you would like to learn more about the XIAO and it's protocols click [here](https://github.com/Destination-SPACE/Weather-Station/edit/main/XIAO).
 Below is a schematic of how the wires are connected in this project.
 Do not worry if this is confusing, the steps below are more than enough to wire your weather station.

 <p align="center"><img src="/assets/schematic.png" alt="Schematic" width="500" align="center"></p>